This article will help you:

 - Compare name-based background checks with biometric/fingerprinting approaches

-- Understand the limitations of each type of search
+- Understand the limitations of each type of check

-The term “background check” can refer to either name-based searches (which are used by the majority of background check companies) and biometric or fingerprint searches (which are used primarily by law enforcement).
+The term “background check” can refer to either name-based checks (which are used by the majority of background check companies) and biometric or fingerprint checks (which are used primarily by law enforcement).

-Fingerprinting or biometric searches such as "Live Scan" are required by law for certain industries, and it is also used in law enforcement, but the approach has drawbacks that many employers aren’t aware of.
+Fingerprinting or biometricchecks such as "Live Scan" are required by law for certain industries, and it is also used in law enforcement, but the approach has drawbacks that many employers aren’t aware of.

 The majority of pre-employment background checks are conducted using a name-based approach.